DanaAlzahid/solar-loss-forecasting-dust-dhahran/README.md

 # solar-loss-forecasting-dust-dhahran
 Machine learning–based forecasting of next-day solar energy losses in Dhahran, analyzing the impact of dust storms and meteorological conditions.

-# 🌪️ Dust Storms & Solar Loss Forecasting in Dhahran
+# 🌪️ Dust Storms & Solar Loss Analysis & Forecasting in Dhahran
-**Machine Learning & Data Analysis for Renewable Energy Reliability**
+*Machine Learning & Data Analysis for Renewable Energy Reliability*

-## 📌 Project Overview
 This project investigates the impact of **dust storms** and **atmospheric conditions** on solar energy availability in Dhahran, Saudi Arabia.
-Using **NASA POWER data** and machine learning models (Gradient Boosting Regressor, Random Forest, etc.), it forecasts **next-day solar loss percentages** and analyzes the role of meteorological and aerosol indicators.

-The study highlights challenges in forecasting **rare severe solar-loss events** and provides insights into improving model reliability.

-## 🔑 Key Features
-- 📊 **Exploratory Data Analysis (EDA):** Clear-sky vs all-sky radiation, trends, and anomalies.
+It begins with **Exploratory Data Analysis (EDA)** comparing clear-sky vs all-sky radiation, anomalies, and dust storm impacts,
-- 🤖 **Machine Learning Forecasting:** Gradient Boosting, feature engineering with rolling means and lags.
-- 📉 **Forecast Verification:** Actual vs predicted, residuals, and precision-recall analysis.
-- 🌍 **Feature Importance:** Identifies persistence, humidity, and wind as main drivers.
-- ⚡ **Challenge Highlight:** Class imbalance prevents accurate severe event detection.
+and then extends into **machine learning forecasting** to predict **next-day solar energy loss** using NASA POWER data and meteorological indicators.

+By combining **analysis + forecasting**, the project highlights the challenges of modeling rare severe solar-loss events
+and provides insights for improving renewable energy planning in dust-prone regions.